muppin/mastering-DevOps/GitHub/git-notes.md

    git status
    ```

-## git stash

--
-git stash is a Git command used to temporarily save changes in your working directory that are not yet ready to be committed.
-This is useful when you need to switch branches, but you don't want to commit your changes or when you want to apply your changes to a different branch later.
-The git stash command allows you to save your changes and revert your working directory to the last committed state.
 3. **Open the Conflicted Files:**
    Open the conflicted files in your code editor.
 Git will mark the conflicting sections with special markers such as `<<<<<<<`, `=======`, and `>>>>>>>`.